Burginvest Research · Crude Oil Analysis · May 2024

 2. The $79 Short-squeeze Completion — Recording an Important Turning Point

 The concept this paper most importantly records is the '$79 short-squeeze completion.'
 In the March 26th report, the author noted that the $79 average level had transformed from a 'resistance line for profit-taking and fresh shorts' into a 'support level for fresh longs and buy-backs,' with fresh buying confirmed above that level.
-This 'character change at $79' was what supported the market's firmness.
+This 'qualitative change at $79' was what supported the market's firmness.

 By May, however, this short-squeeze above $79 had run its course.
 Participants who had entered new long positions completed their position-building and entered a 'waiting for the next catalyst' mode.
 When the 'engine of the rally' — the short-squeeze — stops, the market loses directional conviction.